Doug's 2018 itinerary!

 DB: "I've been working on an album of pop classics from the '50 and '60s for a while now and it's a long process.
-I am hoping for a late 2017 release.
+I am hoping for a 2019 release.

 Is Doug auditioning for any upcoming plays or musicals?

 DB: "Not at this time.
 But there are always great ones being presented by our local theaters so check them out!"

 Does Doug play any instruments and/or have any particular favorites?

 DB: "I began playing the piano by ear at the age of about 12, just came naturally to me.
 I began playing snippets of things I'd hear on the radio and around the house.
 My parents invested in lessons for me the following year which focused mostly on the old hayride songs.
 I knew a lot of those tunes pretty well in my head already.
 So I'd hear my teacher play them and then I'd just copy him.
 He couldn't get me to actually read music.
 I ultimately switched to a more patient but strict teacher who lived across town from our home in New England.
 I eventually gave in and learned to read music, something I'm grateful for to this day.
 Those lessons lasted only a couple of years and I then became mostly self-taught.
 Other than the keys, I have wanted to play the drums and bass since my mid-thirties but I really don't have enough innate talent for playing them.
 Piano remains my instrument of choice.

 My current piano is a Kawai digital baby grand which I bought years ago while living Nashville.
 I very much enjoy playing and singing for guests when they visit my home.
 I do play a song or two during public performances but it's rare.
 I was urged out from behind the piano to be a 'front man' many years ago.
 Although it frightened me beyond words the first few times, I was ultimately hooked on actually entertaining, where I could engage and interact more with my audience.
 I think it has paid off.